tstack/lnav/docs/source/formats.rst

   :micro: for microseconds
   :nano: for nanoseconds

+:timestamp-point-of-reference: (v0.14.0+) Specifies the relationship of the timestamp to the operation that the message refers to.
+This is used in conjunction with :code:`duration-field` to determine time spans in the TIMELINE view.
+The following values are supported:

+  :send: The timestamp indicates when the message was sent/logged.
+    This is the default.
+  :start: The timestamp indicates when the operation started.
+The
+    operation's time span will extend from the timestamp to the timestamp plus the duration.

 :ordered-by-time: (v0.8.3+) Indicates that the order of messages in the file is time-based.
 Files that are not naturally ordered by time will be sorted in order to display them in the correct order.
 Note that this sorting can